pa2si/erdkugel/README.md

 new:

-- v 1.5.0 logo in navbar now w moon
+- v 1.5.1 logo in navbar corrected

   What's done: